 - Invest in Free Moving Supplies

-Leave everything to the last minute and you will have to pay for moving boxes and packaging.
+Leave everything to the last minute and you will have to pay for moving boxes and packaging, for packaging I recommend cardboard removal boxes.
 However, if you plan far enough in advance you can pick up all this stuff for free by gradually hoarding whatever you can get.
 They may seem like small savings, but every little bit helps.

 - Choose the Cheapest Way to Move